• Skip to primary navigation

 This smoked bacon-wrapped pork tenderloin is an easy meal with simple ingredients perfect for a showstopping dinner party and quick enough to whip up on the regular as a family favorite.
 Smoky bacon wrapped around lean and juicy pork with a hint of tangy heat from barbecue sauce and classic grilled flavors makes this one that gets devoured every time.

 This is a smoked pork tenderloin recipe to knock it out of the park.
 It’s quick and simple to make (only 5 ingredients).
 But also a show stopper loaded with sweet heat and classic bbq flavor.
 It’s the best way to put this tender cut of meat on the table.
 It’s perfect for a barrel smoker, kettle grill, or right over the firepit using a grill grate, or even in a pellet smoker.
+For nights when you really want to grill for dinner instead of an oven roasted pork tenderloin.

 The trick to the temp is getting the grill hot enough to gently infuse flavor without burning the bacon and leaving the meat inside raw.
 Low and slow is key here.